A1RM4X/HowTo-Palworld/README.md

 ```

-### Extra
+## Extra
 ---
-Restart & update the server by using this command `service palworld restart`
+Restart, backup & update the server by using this command `systemctl restart palworld.service`

-Stop the server by using this command `service palworld stop`
+Stop the server by using this command `systemctl stop palworld.service`

 Please support the channel by liking the video, leaving a comment and watch the full length of it!
 THANKS!